TotallyInformation/uib-template-svelte-simple/README.md

 You could manually copy the template folders into your uibuilder instance root folder but it is much easier to use the built-in template manager in uibuilder.
 This will copy the template into your uibuilder instance and set it up for you.
 This template is available in the uibuilder template manager as `Svelte Simple`.
 To install it, go to the uibuilder node in Node-RED and select the `Svelte Simple` template from the dropdown list.
 This will copy the template into your uibuilder instance and set it up for you.

-Once loaded into your uibuilder instance, no updattes will be made to the template files by uibuilder.
+Once loaded into your uibuilder instance, no updates will be made to the template files by uibuilder.
 If you want to update the template, you can do so by re-doing the installation.
 Of course, this will overwrite all files of the same name so if you want to retain anything you have done, make a copy first.

+### Template preparation

 As this template uses [Svelte](https://svelte.dev/) as the front-end framework, you will need to install the development dependencies.
 To do this, run the following from the instance root folder: